ZeroNoRyouki/ExtremeReactors2/modpack-api-wrapper/README.md

 - Moderation : how well this material moderates radiation.
 This is a divisor; should not be below 1.0. (a float number)
 - HeatConductivity : how well this material conducts heat, in FE/t/m2. (a float number)

+_ReactorFluidModerators_

+Same as ReactorSolidModerators, but for fluids.
+Instead of block tags ids you should provide the fluid registration id (for example, "minecraft:water" for the vanilla water fluid in still form)
+Keep in mind that if you want both the still and flowing version of the fluid to act as a moderator, you have to add both.
+This let you keep full control on what fluid is allowed and let you assign different values to each fluid version.

 _**The Turbine**_